yasir2000/openwrt-oldwiki-md/WikiSystemOnOpenWrtDevice.rst

 Please update! :)

 ----
- .
-Looks like DidiWiki would be small enough to fit on OpenWrt systems flash memory.
+DidiWiki (binary file is attached to this page) fits happily on an OpenWrt system's flash memory.
+You may need to add a symbolic link in /lib using ''ln -s /lib/libc.so.0 /lib/libgcc_s.so.1''

-Also, DidiWiki doesn't have any library requirements.
-Some more comparison... [http://www.wikimatrix.org WikiMatrix]
+For more wiki comparisons visit [http://www.wikimatrix.org WikiMatrix]